Open Our Hearts and Our Hands

 When is God going to do something about these things that are discouraging me?
 When is he going to take care of this struggle?

 How can God possibly work this out for my good?
-I just don’t see how he’s going to do that.
+I just don’t see how that’s possible.
 Maybe it’s not going to happen.

 When God said this to Moses, Moses was doubting that God could provide meat for all of the Israelites for a month.
 The people had started grumbling about eating manna everyday and God responded by saying, “Tomorrow you will eat meat.”